 Who is Mirjam Yeboah?

 In 2021 I started my own lingerie brand, Tekelepekele, which runs alongside my artistic career.
-In 2023 i designed costumes for a children’s play at Svenska teatern in Helsinki.
+My current costuming projects include a medieval inspired dace piece, a children’s play tackling difficult emotions and a contemporary performance piece at Teater Viirus.
+In 2023 i designed costumes for a theatre piece at Svenska teatern in Helsinki.
 The year before, I made costumes for YLE UMK and the artist Lxandra, whom is one of my returning customers.
-My current costuming projects include a medieval inspired dace piece, a children’s play tackling difficult emotions and a contemporary performance piece at Teater Viirus.
+I’m also continuously working with the installation “Don’t Thank For the Food”, displayed at festivals Hangö teaterträff and Moving in November.

 The body, as I see it, is both a vessel for magic and a site of physicality: sensual, mutable, political.
 Through the softness of textiles, I shape forms that are familiar yet strange, inviting viewers into a space of recognition, comfort, and quiet questioning.
 My sculptures are not direct representations, but embodied suggestions—fragments of memory, gesture, and emotion.